 HPN will only contract with or employ practitioners who are not excluded from or are not sanctioned by Medicare/Medicaid.
-The Department of Health and Human Services, Officer of Inspector General and System for Award Management (SAM) is reviewed within 30 days of their release to identify participating practitioners who have been sanctioned or excluded from Medicare/Medicaid programs.
+The Department of Health and Human Services, Officer of Inspector General and System for Award Management (SAM) is reviewed at least monthly or within 30 days of their release to identify participating practitioners who have been sanctioned or excluded from Medicare/Medicaid programs.
 The database will be reviewed, dated, and initialed by credentialing staff on a monthly basis.